Skip to content

 1. Sustainable palm oil policy or commitment for all its operations?

 The company meets this indicator through the RSPO Principles and Criteria 2018.
-Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also has its own sustainability policy in place.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company also has its own sustainability policy.

 • Y